 In the Define attributes section, enter a name for the new action.
 In this case, the Cashback 5 card.

-The Business Issue and Group are already populated if the details are given when creating the request.
+Select the appropriate Business issue and Group if you know it.
 These details can be changed later in collaboration with the next-best-action specialist.

 Continue to define the availability.